cernoh/physics_alevel/4. Mechanics and Materials/definitions/Efficiency.md

 # Efficiency

-ratio of useful output to total output foor a given system
+The ratio of useful output to total input for a given system